Summary: 3009 words

 But Sister Margaretta knew.

-The sister had walked right into the long dormitory the girls all shared and grasped Christina and Sara by the ears dragging them silently out into the night.
+The sister had walked right into the long dormitory the girls all shared and grasped Christina and Red Hawk by the ears dragging them silently out into the night.
 The other girls looked on with big fearful eyes, as the nuns switched this one and that upon the wrists and hands for dawdling.
 The sounds of nightly prayers whispered through the darkness.

 The cellar was dark, and Christina’s body ached.
 Sister Margaretta had whipped them like they were a blanket in need of a good cleaning, and Christina’s body could still feel every smack even if her mind told it not to.